ChicoState/Shoe-Expert/README.md

 - This guide assumes you have installed [vscode](https://code.visualstudio.com/) on your system

-1. Install Microsoft's [Dev Container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for vscode
+1. Install Microsoft's [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension for vscode

-2. You will also need the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) vscode extension if not already installed
+2. You may also need the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) vscode extension if not already installed

 3. After reloading vscode, you should be prompted to open this repo in a dev-container after opening the Shoe-Expert folder in vscode